-Any institution or conference interested in hosting a preliminary round of the 2019 NCAA Division III Field Hockey Championship must submit a proposed budget, respond to sport-specific questions, and ensure the institution's key contact and facility information are up to date via the Championships Bid and Host Profile portal.
+Any institution or conference interested in hosting a preliminary round of the 2022 NCAA Division III Field Hockey Championship must submit a proposed budget, respond to sport-specific questions, and ensure the institution's key contact and facility information are up to date via the Championships Bid and Host Profile portal.
 To submit a bid, first search for the desired championship under "championships available for bid" and select "add bid."

 Please note the change in process that allows all member institutions to regularly and easily access their profiles by visiting championships.ncaa.org.
-For profile issues, user access or to reset a password, please email kwhitaker@ncaa.org or contact the respective championship manager.